Kristfur/minesweeper/README.md

 # Minesweeper

-Minesweeper is a logic puzzle game that features a grid of tile.
-Each tile can be revealled to show a number or a mine.
-If a mine is revealled, the game is over.
+Minesweeper is a logic puzzle game that features a grid of tiles.
+Each tile can be revealed to show a number or a mine.
+If a mine is revealed, the game is over.
 The number that is revealed shows how many of it's eight neighboring tiles are mines.
-The player must use logic to reveal off of the non-mine tiles to win.
+The player must use logic to reveal all of the non-mine tiles to win.

 [Minesweeper](https://kristfur.github.io/minesweeper/) is a recreation of this classic game in the form of a responsive website that can be played anywhere.